broadinstitute/warp/pipelines/broad/arrays/imputation/Imputation.changelog.md

 # 1.0.1
 2021-11-09 (Date of Last Commit)
-* Added a step to MergeSingleSampleVcfs task to copy index files next to VCF files before running merge
+* Added a step to MergeSingleSampleVcfs task to copy index files next to VCFs before running merge

     * This is needed for runnning in Broad production on data stored in TDR